 - Weevils: if you see any insect life, throw out your flour right away.
-They are very likely to be weevils, which are not dangerous to eat but which will infest other products in your cupboard.
-Some people will sieve out flour weevils – although you will not be able to remove their eggs and faeces – but we would advise that you just throw the rice away.
+There are very likely to be weevils, which are not dangerous to eat but which will infest other products in your cupboard.
+Some people will sieve out flour weevils – although you will not be able to remove their eggs and faeces – but we'd advise that you just throw the rice away.

-Uncooked white rice is one of the longest-lasting foods (apart from canned goods).
+Uncooked white rice is one of the longest-lasting foods you can buy (apart from canned goods).
 If you check your packet, it’ll probably have an expiration date of two to three years into the future.
 However, if stored properly, it’ll keep much longer than that.

 White rice can be kept more or less indefinitely.
 It has been milled and its moisture content is low, which means that it is not attractive to bacteria.
 Arborio, Jasmine, Basmati and wild rice have a similarly long shelf life.

 Brown rice is a different matter.
 It retains its natural fatty acids, which means it will start to react to the air much more quickly.

 - Brown rice: 6-8 months past its expiration date

 Like flour, you should store it in a sealed container, in a cool spot.
 You’ll know if it has gone bad if it is moist, or if you see signs of mould or insect life in it.
 Then you must throw it out.